 I did a shoot a little while ago.
-People have told me they've seen it.
-I had seen it at nylife.com - but not encountered it in the wild.
+People have told me they'd seen it.
+I had seen it on the web at nylife.com - but not encountered it in the wild.
 And then I did.

 I'll be in a reading of a wonderful and dare I say important new play by A Rey Pamatmat at the Atlantic Theater this Thursday at 7 pm.
 The amazing May Adrales directs a cast of mad talented folks.